 - Doesn’t Spoil.
 Properly stored, it’s like the honey it once held in the bee’s nest.
 It won’t spoil or go bad.

-The Disadvantages of Beeswax On Wood
+Disadvantages of Beeswax As A Wood Finish

 - It’s a final choice.
 By that, we mean that once you have applied beeswax to wood, there’s little turning back without some pain.
 It will block the use of any other measures – once on, you’re done.
 So be sure it’s what you really want for your furniture piece.